wanghaisheng/responsive-landing-page-starter/content/blog/en/random-fact-voice-call-with-php-uselessfacts-and-aws-lambda.md

 ### Deploy the Code

-To deploy the code to Lambda, run the following command:
+To deploy the code to AWS Lambda, in your Terminal, run the following command:

 ```bash
 serverless deploy